Russian interference in the 2020 United States elections: Developments in summer and fall 2020

-ABC News reported in September 2020 that the Homeland Security Department had withheld the July release of an intelligence bulletin to law enforcement that warned of Russian efforts to promote “allegations about the poor mental health” of Joe Biden.
+ABC News reported in September 2020 that the Homeland Security Department had withheld the July release of an intelligence bulletin to law enforcement that warned of Russian efforts to promote "allegations about the poor mental health" of Joe Biden.
 DHS chief of staff John Gountanis halted the release pending review by secretary Chad Wolf.
-The bulletin stated that analysts had “high confidence” of the Russian efforts, which were similar to efforts by Trump and his campaign to depict Biden as mentally unfit.
-A DHS spokesperson said the bulletin was “delayed” because it did not meet the department's standards.
+The bulletin stated that analysts had "high confidence" of the Russian efforts, which were similar to efforts by Trump and his campaign to depict Biden as mentally unfit.
+A DHS spokesperson said the bulletin was "delayed" because it did not meet the department's standards.
 The bulletin had not been released as of the date of the ABC News report.
-Later in September, Brian Murphy — a former DHS undersecretary for intelligence and analysis — asserted in a whistleblower complaint that Wolf told him “the intelligence notification should be ‘held’ because it ‘made the President look bad.’”
-Murphy also claimed Wolf told him to "cease providing intelligence assessments on the threat of Russian interference in the US, and instead start reporting on interference activities by China and Iran.”
+Later in September, Brian Murphy—a former DHS undersecretary for intelligence and analysis—asserted in a whistleblower complaint that Wolf told him "the intelligence notification should be 'held' because it 'made the President look bad.'"
+Murphy also claimed Wolf told him to "cease providing intelligence assessments on the threat of Russian interference in the US, and instead start reporting on interference activities by China and Iran."
 Murphy said Wolf told him this directive came from White House national security advisor Robert O'Brien.
 The DHS inspector general released findings in May 2022 that affirmed the accounts of ABC News and Murphy.
 The intelligence report on Russian interference appeared to have been "delayed and altered...changes that 'appear to be based in part on political considerations'".

 On September 10, 2020, Reuters reported that hackers had tried and failed to breach the systems of SKDKnickerbocker, a political consulting firm that specializes in working for Democratic Party politicians and that had been working with the Biden campaign for two months.
 Microsoft, who detected the cyberattack, informed SKDKnickerbocker that Russian state-backed hackers were the likely perpetrators.

 Analysts and officials interviewed by The New York Times in September 2020 indicated that a primary tactic of Russian disinformation campaigns was to amplify misleading statements from Trump, chiefly about postal voting.
 Russia's Internet Research Agency also created a fictitious press organization, the "Newsroom for American and European Based Citizens", in order to feed propaganda to right-wing social media users.
-NAEBC accounts were blocked or suspended by Facebook, Twitter, and LinkedIn, but their content "got more traction" on Gab and Parler, according to a Reuters report.
+NAEBC accounts were blocked or suspended by Facebook, Twitter, and LinkedIn, but their content "got more traction" on alt-tech platforms Gab and Parler, according to a Reuters report.

-H.R.
-McMaster, Trump's former national security advisor, said on October 1 that Trump was "aiding and abetting Putin’s efforts by not being direct about this.
-This sustained campaign of disruption, disinformation and denial is aided by any leader who doesn’t acknowledge it."
+H. R. McMaster, Trump's former national security advisor, said on October 1 that Trump was "aiding and abetting Putin's efforts by not being direct about this.
+This sustained campaign of disruption, disinformation and denial is aided by any leader who doesn't acknowledge it."

 On October 5, The Washington Post reported that the State Department had revoked the travel visa of Giuliani associate Andrii Telizhenko.